Gaylord Perry: Cleveland Indians (1972–1975)

-Before the 1972 season, the Giants traded the then 33-year-old Perry and shortstop Frank Duffy to the Cleveland Indians for 29-year-old flamethrower Sam McDowell, the ace of the Indians' staff.
-Perry went 24–16 in 1972 with a 1.92 ERA and one save, winning his first Cy Young Award.
+On November 29, 1971, the Giants traded the then 33-year-old Perry and shortstop Frank Duffy to the Cleveland Indians for 29-year-old flamethrower Sam McDowell, the ace of the Indians' staff.
+Perry went 24–16 in 1972 with a 1.92 ERA and one save in 41 games (40 starts), winning his first Cy Young Award.
 He remained the only Cy Young winner for Cleveland until CC Sabathia in 2007.

 By the 1973 season, Perry was widely suspected of throwing a spitball.
 That season, Bobby Murcer of the New York Yankees publicly criticized Bowie Kuhn, the Commissioner of Baseball, and Joe Cronin, the president of the American League, for lacking the "guts" to enforce Rule 8.02, which banned the spitball; in response, Kuhn fined Murcer $250 (equivalent to $ today).
 After losing a game to Perry, Billy Martin, manager of the Detroit Tigers, told reporters that he instructed his pitchers to throw a spitball, leading to Cronin suspending Martin for three games.
 Publicly, Perry insisted that the pitch was a "hard slider".

 After the 1973 season, Perry approached Bob Sudyk, sportswriter for the Cleveland Press, about co-authoring an autobiography.
 Sudyk said that Perry would have to be willing to discuss the rumors that he threw a spitball, and Perry agreed.
 Phil Seghi, the general manager of the Indians, tried to dissuade Perry from sharing his secrets, but was unsuccessful.
 Perry showed Sudyk how he threw spitballs with substances like Vaseline and K-Y Jelly, and a "puffball" using rosin dust.
 Perry also showed Sudyk how he hid additives on his uniform and body.
 The book, titled Me and the Spitter, was released in 1974.